top of page

 Additional Support

 Artists will receive additional support from Puente Theatre and Intrepid Theatre.
-During their residency, artists will have four hours of dedicated time with program producer and mentor Mercedes Bátiz-Benét (one hour per week or as arranged between the artist and Mercedes) for overall check-ins, mentorship, and/or production/development support. conVERGE producer Olivia Wheeler will be available throughout the residency for general questions and will be the main contact for artists.
+During their residency, artists will have four hours of dedicated time with program producer and mentor Mercedes Bátiz-Benét (one hour per week or as arranged between the artist and Mercedes) for overall check-ins, mentorship, and/or production/development support.
 Administrative support such as printing documents and using office supplies is also available from Intrepid.

 Expectations of selected artists

-If selected for a conVERGE micro-residency, you will be expected to:
+If selected for a conVERGE residency, you will be expected to:

 • Be available during the first time slot of the residency you are selected for (to be confirmed with you) and set aside time to work on your proposed project.